webx-plus/WebX-Specification/docs/htmlpp/option.md

 ## Attributes

-- Class - classes it has
+- Value - it's value
+- Disabled - whether the option can be selected

 ## Support